xxyzz/WordDumb/README.md

 If your Kindle device is connected, it will send the file to your device.

-For AZW3 books you may have to adjust the offset manually.
-For example, if you find the word is 16 characters(include white space) behind where it should be, set -16 in the plugin settings.

 ## License

 This work is licensed under GPL version 3 or later.